nunet/device-management-service/types/README.md

 }
 ```

-- `TelemetryConfig`: This defines the telemetry parameters such as obervability level, collector configurations etc.
+- `types.TelemetryConfig`: This defines the telemetry parameters such as obervability level, collector configurations etc.

 ```
 type TelemetryConfig struct {